mx2913/funkwhale/docs/user_documentation/libraries/follow_library.md

 You can only follow a library from content pages if its privacy level is not {guilabel}`Nobody except me`.
 ```

-If a user on your pod has already followed a library, you can find it by selecting content from that library.
+If a user on your {term}`pod` has already followed a library, you can find it by selecting content from that library.
 To do this:

 1. Log in to your pod.
 2. Select a track, album, or artist from the library you want to follow.